Have you ever wondered why the taste of an orange fruit is quite different from the taste of an orange juice?

 Step Three: Juice the orange by gripping one of the orange halves tightly and squeezing it by hand, using a plain mixer to get all the juice out.

 Step Four: Use a spoon to scrape the orange and add the pulp directly to the juice, if you are using a hand juicer.
 If you prefer a clear juice, pour the juice through a strainer before drinking.
-Add a pinch of black salt or sugar for more flavors.
+Add a pinch of black salt or sugar for more flavours.
 Some oranges are already sweet.

 Step Five: Enjoy a crisp, cold glass of freshly squeezed, unpasteurized orange juice, the way it was intended to be.